LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

 - - -

-## Apartment Rooms
+## Apartment Rooms and Beds: DB Structure

 Our DB structure will get a bit more complicated, with rooms within apartments:

 - Bedrooms (specifying beds in each one)
-- Living rooms (also can have beds)
+- Living rooms (also may have beds)
 - Bathrooms

-In reality, the travelers are filtering for the number of spots to sleep: large bed can usually fit 2 people, king size bed may fit even more.
+In reality, the travelers are filtering for the number of **spots to sleep**: large bed can usually fit 2 people, king size bed may fit even more.

 So this is exactly what the property owner should specify.
 I found these form screenshots online: